What does the term ‘exit strategy’ mean in the finance industry?

 So if you are an older Australian and seeking to either re-finance your existing loan at a cheaper rate or to buy a new property, don’t be discouraged by your age.
 Talk to the experts at PCL Money.

-PCL Money is one of the country’s longest established and most experienced finance brokers and have been helping older Australians to get the best possible finance deals for over 30 years.
+PCL Money is one of the country’s longest established and most experienced finance brokers and has been helping older Australians to get the best possible finance deals for over 30 years.

 At PCL Money, your needs are their most important consideration.